Oliver-RC/DjangoBookings/README.md

    ![CSS Validation](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/w3c-css.JPG)

   #### JavaScript -
    - JS Hint Checker was used to highlight any functional errors, none returned.
-Warning about using 'let', with it being avaialble in ES6, however I am happy with my Javascript code functioning as intended.
+Warning about using 'let', with it being available in ES6, however I am happy with my Javascript code functioning as intended.

   #### Python -
    - PEP8 online check used to check all my python code written in the app.
 I can confirm all code meets the PEP8 standard and checked through the online tool.
 I had to remove whitespace from a number of files along with the line of code being too long.